-It is available in black or white, and will be the focal point of your room as it is quite different to other standard aquariums.
+It is available in black or white and will be the focal point of your room as it is quite different from other standard aquariums.

 The sleek overhanging lighting system has 37 powerful lights.
 It also comes with a 3 stage filtration system and all the filter media which is needed for it.

-Along with the filter, there is also a pump which is hidden away in a separate compartment at the side of the aquarium.
+Along with the filter, there is also a pump that is hidden away in a separate compartment at the side of the aquarium.